-The increase in total compensation to NEOs occurring between 2012 and 2013 was primarily the result of a one-time special grant of transitional restricted share units, coinciding with the launch of a performance share unit program.
-See "Long-Term Equity Incentives" below.
+The increase in total compensation to NEOs occurring between 2012 and 2013 was primarily the result of a one-time special grant of transitional restricted share units ("TSUs"), coinciding with the launch of a performance share unit program.
+For more information regarding the one-time special grant of TSUs, please see "Long-Term Equity Incentives - TSUs."